-Lucentis is a monoclonal antibody fragment (Fab) created from the same parent mouse antibody as bevacizumab and produced through a microbial culture.
-It is an anti-angiogenic that has been first approved to treat age-related wet macular degeneration, or AMD.
+Lucentis is a monoclonal antibody fragment ("Fab") created from the same parent mouse antibody as bevacizumab and produced through a microbial culture.
+It is an anti-angiogenic that has been first approved to treat age-related wet macular degeneration, ("AMD").
 Like bevacizumab Lucentis blocks angiogenesis by inhibiting VEGF-A.

-According to Evaluate Pharma, Lucentis achieved approximately \$3.3 billion in worldwide sales in 2016, and is expected to decrease to approximately \$2.5 billion in 2020, when the composition of matter patent on ranibizumab expires in the United States.
-We selected Lucentis as the biosimilar development target for our biosimilar, CHS-3351, to leverage the analytics deployed on bevacizumab and because we could address a concentrated market where we believe we can focus resources and establish a therapeutic franchise.
+According to Evaluate Pharma, Lucentis achieved approximately \$3.3 billion in worldwide sales in 2017, and is expected to decrease to approximately \$2.8 billion in 2020, when the composition of matter patent on ranibizumab expires in the U.S. We selected Lucentis as the biosimilar development target for our biosimilar, CHS-3351, to leverage the analytics deployed on bevacizumab and because we could address a concentrated market where we believe we can focus resources and establish a therapeutic franchise.